Concepts

 Primary Encryption Key Rotation

-The primary encryption key, sometimes referred to as a root key, is the central key used to protect data keys.
-Rotating the primary key means generating a new primary key and re-encrypting existing data keys with the new primary key.
+The primary encryption key, sometimes referred to as a root key, is the central key used to derive and protect data keys.
+Rotating the primary key means generating a new primary key that will be used to derive data keys from that point forward.

 Data Key Rotation